DIVINE

 In a sealed or non-friable state, asbestos isn’t much of a risk, but as it deteriorates over time or in a loose-fill application, the slightest contact with the mineral can send its fibres into the air.
 When water damage occurs, be it from basement flooding, pipe bursts, leaks, or even appliance installation errors, contact with water can trigger airborne asbestos fibres.
 Even when those fibres are not affected by the initial water damage incident, the restoration process may spell trouble if not handled by trained professionals.

 Asbestos was used in loose-fill insulation, drywall, popcorn ceilings, pipe & duct wrap insulation, floor tiles, and many other building materials.
 As those materials are interacted with during reconstruction and repairs, simple actions such as cutting, sawing, touching, hammering, or wetting can send decaying fibres into the air.
 Once airborne, these small fibres divide rapidly into small particles easily ingested or inhaled by nearby people and animals, scarring lungs and internal tissues.
 Repeat or excessive asbestos exposure has been connected to chronic illnesses such as mesothelioma and lung cancer.
+You may need to have a CT lung screening to see if you are developing these illnesses.

 Avoiding Asbestos During Water Damage Cleanup